19th Nervous Breakdown

 "19th Nervous Breakdown" is a song recorded by the English rock band the Rolling Stones.
 Written by Mick Jagger and Keith Richards, it was recorded in late 1965 and released as a single in February 1966.
-It reached number 2 on both the US Billboard Hot 100 and Britain's Record Retailer chart (subsequently the UK Singles Chart), while topping the charts compiled by Cash Box and NME.
-In the UK, it broke the band's streak of consecutive number-one singles that had started with "It's All Over Now" (1964).
+It reached number 2 on US Billboard Hot 100 and Britain's Record Retailer chart (subsequently the UK Singles Chart), while topping the charts compiled by US Cash Box and both UK NME and Melody Maker.

 Composition and recording

 The song was written during the group's October–December 1965 tour of the United States and recorded at the conclusion of their fourth North American tour during the Aftermath album sessions, between 3 and 8 December 1965 at RCA Recording Studios in Hollywood, California.

 Jagger came up with the title first and then wrote the lyrics around it.
 The opening guitar figure is played by Keith Richards while in the verses Brian Jones plays a bass-note figure that derives from "Diddley Daddy" by Bo Diddley, a major influence on the Rolling Stones' style.
-Here the riff is extended into a long blues chord progression behind verbose lyrics similar to those of their previous UK single, "Get Off of My Cloud", and the verse alternates with a bridge theme.
-The track is also known for Bill Wyman's so-called "dive-bombing" bass line at the end.
+Here the riff is extended into a long blues chord progression behind lyrics similar to those of their previous UK single, "Get Off of My Cloud", and the verse alternates with a bridge theme.
+The track is also known for Bill Wyman's "dive-bombing" bass line at the end.
 At almost four minutes' duration, it is long by the standards of the time.

-Cash Box described the single as a "pulsating, hard-driving fast-moving bluesy affair about a sensitive gal who lets her guy get him down."
+Cash Box described the single as a "pulsating, hard-driving fast-moving bluesy affair about a sensitive gal who lets her guy get him down".
+Record World called the lyrics "intriguing".